brianjp93/lolsite/README.md

 2. Boot up a worker node
     * In the `lolsite` project directory, run `celery worker -A lolsite -l info`
     * note that this will have to be manually restarted if changes are made to the project.

+# Other Technical Information

+Take a look at [techspec.md](techspec.md) for more information on how the site is ticking.